blueriver/docker-muracms/README.md

 The "**Official**" Mura Docker Image, is maintained at https://hub.docker.com/r/blueriver/mura/.
 An [example](https://github.com/blueriver/docker-muracms/tree/master/examples/blueriver-muracms) using this image is also included.

-A useful example of using the "**Official**" Docker Image theme development can be found at https://github.com/blueriver/MuraBootstrap4.
+A useful example of using the "**Official**" Docker Image for **theme development** can be found at https://github.com/blueriver/MuraBootstrap4.

 # Mura Dockerfiles